ministryofjustice/operations-engineering-devcontainer/README.md

 ## How to

 - Clone this repository.
-- Run ```sh container_dependencies.sh``` in the root of this repository to install the pre-requisites to build and run the devcontainer.
+- Run ```sh .devcontainer/container_dependencies.sh``` in the root of this repository to install the pre-requisites to build and run the devcontainer.
 - The IDE should automatically open and prompt you to reopen the repository in a container, click 'Reopen in container', this may take some time the first time as the container will need to be built.
 - You are now developing in the devcontainer.